vichshizik/CSI-2B/README.md

 Installing
 There are two ways to get the program.
 1. Download pre-compiled version for platform on [release page](https://github.com/vichshizik/CSI-2B/releases)
-2. Compile the program using the provided source code.
+2. Compile the program using the provided source code in the repository.

 Pre-compiled version